Shopping online’s easier than ever. From massive supermarkets to that new age...

-Statistics released today revealed that the number of people applying for DROs is higher than bankruptcy.
+Statistics reveal that the number of people applying for DROs is higher than bankruptcy.
 Even though they’re increasing in popularity they’re still not as well-known as their insolvency brothers, IVA and bankruptcy.

 What is a DRO?

 DROs are often referred to as a form of “mini bankruptcy”, which isn’t too far from the truth.
 Like bankruptcy, it’s a way to get debts written off through the court system when you can’t afford to pay them back.

 DROs are only available in England, Wales and Northern Ireland.
 Go to our debt advice in Scotland page to find out about debt solutions available if you live there.

 If you meet the criteria then you’ll be placed into a 12 month ‘moratorium period’ (a fancy way of saying ‘waiting time’).
 During this year your debts will still exist but the courts will notify your creditors of the DRO, so you’ll not have to make payments to your creditors and they won’t be pestering you with letters and phone calls.